Championing cash transfers as a default solution to ending extreme poverty and vulnerability

 What We’re Doing:

-- Spotlighting our Anticipatory Action work, which leverages technology and reliable data to deliver aid before crises escalate.
+- Spotlighting our Anticipatory Action work, which leverages technology and data to deliver aid before crises escalate.

 - Transforming disaster response by getting cash to survivors within days, not weeks or months.